pdfcpu/pdfcpu/README.md

 * If you want to report a bug please attach the *very verbose* (`pdfcpu cmd -vv ...`) output and ideally a test PDF that you can share.
 * Always make sure your contribution is based on the latest commit.
 * Please sign your commits.
-* Please sign the [CLA](https://cla-assistant.io/hhrutter/pdfcpu) before you submit a PR.

 ## Contributors